 CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

-Today, we’re uncovering forensic accountants and their use of accounting, auditing, and investigative skills by digging into what do they, how they do it, and where to start.
+Today, we’re uncovering forensic accountants and their use of accounting, auditing, and investigative skills by digging into what they do, how they do it, and where to start.

 What Is a Forensic Accountant?